darrylsosborne/amazon-fsx-workshop/fsx-windows/workshop/3-map-file-share/README.md

 ### Step 3.3: Map the file system's default share

-> Complete the following steps when logged on to the **Windows Server 2016 - FSx Workshop** instance
+> Complete the following steps logged on to the **Windows Server 2016 - FSx Workshop** instance

 - Open **File Explorer**
 - Context-click **This PC** and click **Map network drive...**